A happy family walks down a sidewalk together

 4. Redeem Miles: Starting at 1 Mile, you can redeem your Miles as a credit to your account to pay for all or part of your bill, for cash as an electronic deposit to your bank account, or for a credit for Travel Purchases made on your statement within the last 180 days.
 Each Mile is equal to $0.01.
 Miles cannot be redeemed directly with a specific airline carrier.
 Travel Purchases include airline tickets, hotel rooms, car rentals, travel agents, online travel sites, commuter transportation, restaurants and gas stations.
 Restaurant purchases include those made at merchants classified as full-service restaurants, cafes, cafeterias, fast-food locations, and restaurant delivery services.
 Gas Station purchases include those made at merchants classified as places that sell automotive gasoline that can be bought at the pump or inside the station.
 Gas Stations affiliated with supermarkets, supercenters, and wholesale clubs may not be eligible.
 Even if a travel purchase on your statement appears to fit in a Travel Purchase category, the merchant may not have a merchant category code (MCC) in a Travel Purchase category.
 Merchants and payment processors are assigned an MCC based on their typical products and services.
 Discover Card does not assign MCCs to merchants.
 Certain third-party payment accounts and digital wallet transactions may not be eligible for credit redemption if the technology does not provide sufficient transaction details or a qualifying MCC.
 See Terms and Conditions for more information.

 Rewards Redemption: Rewards never expire.
 We reserve the right to determine the method to disburse your rewards balance.
 We will credit your Account or send you a check with your rewards balance if your Account is closed or if you have not used it within 18 months.
+You may be unable to redeem rewards in some limited situations such as when you choose to use an electronic funds transfer to redeem rewards to a new (unverified) deposit account.

 • Legal Disclaimer: This site is for educational purposes and is not a substitute for professional advice.
 The material on this site is not intended to provide legal, investment, or financial advice and does not indicate the availability of any Discover product or service.
 It does not guarantee that Discover offers or endorses a product or service.
 For specific advice about your unique circumstances, you may wish to consult a qualified professional.